Frequently Asked Questions about the TOEFL iBT® Test

 - What if I need to cancel or reschedule?

-You can reschedule or cancel your registration up to three full days before your test date, not including the day of the test or the day of your request.
+You can reschedule or cancel your registration up to 4 full days before your test date.
 That means if your test is on a Saturday, you must reschedule or cancel by Tuesday.
-The fee to reschedule is US$60 and must be paid before you can reschedule.
-If your request is not received at least three full days in advance, your test fee will not be refunded.
+The fee to reschedule is US$60 and must be paid before you can register for another date.
+If your request is not received at least 4 full days in advance, your test fee will not be refunded.
 Test administrators are not authorized to make schedule changes.
 To reschedule, you will need to provide your registration number and the full name you used when you registered.

-You can reschedule via your online account or by calling the appropriate phone number.
+You can reschedule via your TOEFL online account or by calling the appropriate phone number.

 In the United States and Canada, call 1-443-751-4862 or 1-800-GO-TOEFL